ionic-team/ionic-pwa-toolkit/readme.md

 - Polyfills selectively loaded depending on the browser support
 - ES6 by default for new browsers, ES5 for older browsers
 - Everything needed for an add to homescreen PWA (service worker, web manifest and iOS meta tags)
-- lazy-img component for lazy loading below the fold images
+- ion-img component for lazy loading below the fold images
+- Theming using CSS variables

 ## Getting Started